Rohde-Schwarz/daiex/README.md

-# Data Import Export library (daiex)
+# I/Q Data Import Export library (daiex)

-is a cross-platform c++ library that provides functions to import and export numeric I/Q data to or from various file formats.
+is a cross-platform C++ library that provides functions to import and export numeric I/Q data to or from various file formats.

 Two groups of file format are considered:
 - special binary formats that contain I/Q data, as used by various instruments, for instance iq-tar.